Lona44/RWResearch/README.md

   ### Attacker
   * Encrypt any kind of file, while being able to recover the correct file type when decrypting
   * Instead of defacing the site, create a duplicate that uploads the ransomware to legitimate customers
-  * A better idea of using the key on the victim machine that ensures it's only used by the attacker
+  * A better idea around using the key on the victim machine that ensures it's only used by the attacker
   * Add some `this looks like a legit hacking tool` terminal art when running the tool (maybe progress bar, etc) for the lolz
   ### Defender
   * Use ELK/EFK/ stack (or Splunk) to set up monitoring